PazAT/Support-Deck-Builder/README.md

 	2) limiting searches to N* affiliation sets or better -This option allows the user to control through how many levels of rarity are searched.
 By default, the program searches through only rarity
-		-5 and 4; this can be changed to include rarity 3 cards though doing so may lengthen solving by a considerable amount of time.
+		-5 and 4; this can be changed to include through rarity 1 cards though doing so may lengthen solving by a considerable amount of time.

 	3) Stop searching after the first N solutions have been found -User sets a number N of solutions they want found and the program will stop searching after N solutions have been found

 	4) Ignoring skill cards during search
-		-User can select certain skill cards to be not included during solving
+		-User can select certain skill cards to exclude during solving

 Once these options have been set, the program will commence its solving.
 Solving can take at few as 3 seconds, or as long as 10 minutes, depending